 The History of Bobotie

 Can I tell you all a secret?
 I’ve never actually liked bobotie.
-Perhaps that makes me a ‘bad coloured’, or maybe it’s just that I’m not a fan of sultanas.
+Perhaps that makes me a ‘bad coloured,’ or maybe I just don’t like sultanas.
 Come to think of it, a number of South Africans don’t care much for bobotie – some aren’t even aware that it’s our national dish.
 Certain locals have gone so far as to denounce this, claiming that it’s not an apt representation of our nation’s diverse cuisine.
 Either way, I wanted to get to the bottom of the history of this polarising casserole dish.

 After going down a rabbit hole of the origins of bobotie, reading stories of how the Dutch colonists brought it to the Cape and the Malays made it their own, to stories of physician and gourmet, C. Louis Leipoldt, claiming that Afrikaner dishes are not ‘authentic’ as the Dutch appropriated Indonesian cuisine – I have yet to find a concrete source.
 But it made me think: what does this mean for the preservation of cultures and the stories purveyed?